-Remove filters
+Remove effects

-- 1. To see the list of applied filters and tools, click on the star icon on the clip. - 2.
-In the list, find the filter that you want to remove. - 3.
-Click the cross button X to discard the effect.
+- 1. To see a list of all applied effects, click the FX icon fx·1 on the clip. - 2.
+Find the effect that you want to remove and the cross button to discard it.

 Transitions

 Transitions are short animations that use geometric shapes and transparency to connect two clips.